browserengineering/book/book/embeds.md

 [obj-fit]: https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit

 *Lazy decoding*: Decoding images can take time and use up a lot of memory.
-But some images, especially ones that are "below the fold"^[btf]---meaning they are further down in a web page and not visible and only exposed after some scrolling by the user.
+But some images, especially ones that are "below the fold"[^btf]---meaning they are further down in a web page and not visible and only exposed after some scrolling by the user.
 Implement an optimization in your browser that only decodes images that are visible on the screen.

+[^btf]: "Below the fold" is a term borrowed from newspapers, meaning content you can't see when the newspaper is folded in half.

 *Lazy loading*: Even though image compression works quite well these days, the encoded size can still be enough to noticeably slow down web page loads.